Lincosin/Lincosin/README.md

 ##

-# 💫 Idk what i want to to input here so.. yeah, Hi👋
+# 💫 Idk what i want to input here so.. yeah, Hi👋

 🌱 I’m currently learning